cristiantobol/developer-toolcamp/session_04_rest_service.md

 A RESTful API uses HTTP requests to perform CRUD operations on data.
 CRUD stands for Create, Read, Update and Delete.

-**GET** method requests data without producing any side effects.
+The **GET** method requests data without producing any side effects.
-e.g `GET /recipes` returns a list of all Recipes in the database.
+e.g `GET /recipes` could return a list of all Recipes in the database.

-**POST** method requests the server to create a new resource in the database.
+The **POST** method requests the server to create a new resource in the database.
-e.g `POST /recipes` creates a new Recipe.
+e.g `POST /recipes` could create a new Recipe.

-**PUT** method requests the server to update a resource or create it if it doesn’t exist.
+The **PUT** method requests the server to update a resource or create it if it doesn’t exist.
-e.g. `PUT /recipes/123456` will request the server to update or create the Recipe with the unique ID *123456* in the Recipes collection.
+e.g. `PUT /recipes/123456` could request the server to update or create the Recipe with the unique ID *123456* in the Recipes collection.

-**DELETE** method requests the server to remove the resource from the database.
+The **DELETE** method requests the server to remove the resource from the database.
-e.g `DELETE /recipes/123456/` will request the server to delete the Recipe with the unique ID *123456* in the Recipes collection.
+e.g `DELETE /recipes/123456/` could request the server to delete the Recipe with the unique ID *123456* in the Recipes collection.

 <a name="express"></a>